Starting a new blog (and business) is an exciting time. But before you launch your blog, make sure you’re ready!

 Get an SSL certificate

 Your hosting company may do this automatically.
-If not, look for the SSL certificates section in your admin area of your host.
+If not, look for the SSL certificates section in the admin area of your host.

 Start a blog with WordPress

-Most hosting companies have a one-click WordPress install so it’s incredibly simple to get WordPress set up in seconds.
+Most hosting companies have a one-click WordPress install, so getting WordPress set up in seconds is incredibly simple.

-Once you’re in WordPress, familiarize yourself with how the backend works because you’re going to be spending a lot of time here.
+Once you’re in WordPress, familiarize yourself with how the backend works because you will be spending a lot of time here.

 Here’s my review of the best platforms to start a blog.